-• the behaviour policy;

-- the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and

-• the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- the behaviour for learning policy; - the staff code of conduct - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part one of KCSiE should be provided to staff at induction.
+Copies of policies and a copy of Part one of KCSiE 2019 should be provided to staff at induction.